anbangyuan/anbangyuan.github.io/_pages/publications.md

   * Chen, Y., **An, B.** Characteristics and Trends of Pneumoconiosis in the Shandong Province, China, 1949–2022.
   * **An, B.** Impact of the US-China Tech War on China-EU Cooperation in Sustainable Energy Innovation: Evidence from Patents.
   * **An, B.** Community Enterprises in China: Development, Models and Policy Support.
+  * **An, B.** Policy Diffusion and Collaborative Governance: A Case Study of Digital Governance in China.